matterholt/epicReact/reactFundamentals/notes.md

 # Tid-bits of interest

+## Vanilla JS

-1. Difference of the two types of programing
+Difference of the two types of programing
 React abstract the Imperative browser API.

     Definition:
     “You know, imperative programming is like how you do something, and declarative programming is more like what you do, or something.”